Zanna-ResearchTeam/python-embedding/README.md

 LZ comment Aug 13: The weights for the network are saved in 2 different files:
-- ... has the weights from all layers, but the last one
+- nn_weights_cpu.pth has the weights from all layers, but the last one
 - final_transformation.pth:  has the weights for the last layer.